 There’s also a new dedicated Share button for quickly capturing gameplay clips.
 This was an expected addition as we’ve seen similar on pads from Sony and Nintendo, but it’s a welcome one too.
 With just a quick tap for a screenshot or hold for video capture, you’re now far less likely to miss those clutch gameplay moments.

 Otherwise, it’s business as usual — four face buttons, the View, Menu, and Xbox buttons, two bumpers, two triggers, and two thumbsticks.
 There’s also the expansion port and a 3.5mm headphone jack on the bottom, as well as a USB-C port and a pairing button on the top.

-There’s also still the battery enclosure.
-Despite it being 2020 Microsoft is still asking players to power their gamepads with two AA batteries.
+There’s also still the battery enclosure; Microsoft is still asking players to power their gamepads with two AA batteries.
 It’s a bizarre choice, and while technically it means your gamepad won’t run out as often, you’ll need to buy and dispose of batteries every few months.
 Alternatively, you can run power from a cable to the USB-C port, get some rechargeable batteries, or buy a Play and Charge Kit for an additional $24.99.

 The new Xbox Wireless Controller is pleasingly straightforward, but lacks any wow factor.